kindtek/devels-playground/README.md

 <!-- ###### also found in [[copypasta.bat](scripts/powershell-remote/copypasta.bat)] -->

 <br/><br/><br/><br/><br/><br/><br/><br/>
-## *The following is for the Dev Boilerplate tool only.
+## *The following is for the Devel's Playground tool only.
 This will automatically launch once all dependencies are installed*
 <br/><br/>
 # Import Docker images to WSL